-Robert of Normandy became under pressure from William the Conqueror who laid claim to Normandy.
+Robert of Normandy became under pressure from William Rufus who laid claim to Normandy.
 William was gaining support from some Norman barons and Robert took the opportunity to leave Normandy to answer Pope Urban II's call for a Crusade.
 Robert agreed that William could lease Normandy for three years for a sum of 10,000 marks.
 This money would help him fund the expedition.

 In late 1096, Stephen of Blois, his brother-in-law Robert Curthose, duke of Normandy, along with his cousin Robert, count of Flanders set out for the Holy Land.
 They reached Constantinople in May of 1097 and were warmly welcomed by Emporer Alexis.
 They then joined the main party of Crusaders and helped capture the city of Nicea.

 Ranulf Flambard escaped from the Tower of London and fled to Normandy.
 There he joined Robert II of Normandy who had just returned from the Crusades.
 Flambard and Robert planned to take the English throne away from his younger brother Henry I.

 Robert Duke of Normandy landed at Portsmouth with an army and marched up to Alton on the way to London.
 Here he and King Henry I signed the Treaty of Alton where Robert gave up his claim to the throne of England in return for 3 thousand marks a year.
 The treaty also ensured that Robert's supporters would not be punished.